 Pro tip: Organise the Outdoor Space

-If you have a yard or ovengrown garden, it’s imperative that you make it look as good as prior to your landlord’s inspection.
-If you added chimes, bird feeders or other decorations, consider taking them with you since your landlord might fine you for leaving clutter behind.
+If you have a yard or overgrown garden, it’s imperative that you make it look as good as prior to your landlord’s inspection.
+If you added chimes, bird feeders or other decorations, consider taking them with you since your landlord might fine you for leaving the clutter behind.
 You should also clean the outdoor furniture, at least the dirtiest pieces.

 Cutting the grass and pulling pesky weeds that may have cropped up should also be high on your to-do list.
-Collecting decaying leaves, spraying the deck down, and generally brooming the area are a few extra things you can do to leave your landlord pleasantly surprised.
+Collecting decaying leaves, spraying the deck down, and brooming the area are a few extra things you can do to leave your landlord pleasantly surprised.